Analytics & Reporting Guide

 What You Will See

-Operations Metrics
+Operations Metrics Table

-A summary of key operational numbers:
+A summary table of 8 key operational KPIs:

 Operations Charts